andreasN78/AI-applications-for-HRM/README.md

 **License**

-The PerformanceReviewsAnalyser project is licensed under the producer
+The PerformanceReviewsAnalyser project is licensed under the following terms:
+Copyright (C) 2024 Andreas Neofytou
+All rights reserved.